Pokhara Valley: Lakes

-Extreme sports

-Extreme sports also play a role in tourism.
-Recently, in Pokhara, the longest and fastest zip line in the world was built, which is 1850 m (6070 ft) long and it begins at the top of the Sarangkot hill and it ends near Yamdi river.
-The zip line can reach a maximum speed of 140 km/h (100 mph) and it has a vertical drop of almost 2000 feet.
-Riders can see views of 23000-foot Machhapuchhre mountain, Annapurna range and Seti river.
-Paragliding, which is also done from Sarangkot, is another extreme sport available in Pokhara Valley.

-Annapurna Base Camp trekking, also known as ABC trekking, is another main attraction of Pokhara Valley.
-Trekking starts from Pokhara following Nayapul, Ghorepani, Tadapani, Sinuwa, Deurali and finally to Annapurna Base Camp which is at the height of 4090 m (13,418 ft).
-Many hotels and lodges are available throughout the journey.
-Visitors can enjoy the beautiful scenes of forests, hills, rhododendron (national flower), and many villages along the way.
-One study shows that ABC attracts about 25,000 visitors on the short trekking season, which is almost five times greater than Sagarmatha (Mt.
-Everest) National Park, which is the second most popular trekking destination of Nepal.
-ABC trekking has played a vital role in the economic status of people around this area, as well as, it is a milestone for the development of tourism industry in Nepal.

 Caves

 Mahendra Cave is one of the most visited tourist attractions in Pokhara Valley.
 This cave is located in a small town called Batulechaur which is a ten-minute drive from the main city.
 The name Mahendra Cave is given after the Late King of Nepal Mahendra Bir Bikram Shah Dev.
 The cave is a natural tunnel where one can walk inside and see different kinds of rocks around the wall, such as limestone, which sparkles when light strikes it.
 As one of the darker sights in Nepal, Mahendra Cave gives visitors the opportunity to explore the darker territory inside the tunnel.
 Bat Cave, which is also known as the natural habitat of bats, is also worth of visiting, and it is located a ten-minute walk away from Mahendra Cave.
 Bat cave is 150 m long and 25 ft. high.
 The main entrance of this cave is quite narrow but the inner part is wide enough.
 The main specialty of this cave is that there are more than 15 thousand bats of different species.
 Images of elephant tusks, gods, and goddesses can be observed in the inner walls of the cave.